nicojourdain/nicojourdain.github.io/publications.md

 * Merino N., J. Le Sommer, G. Durand, **N. C. Jourdain**, H. Goose, G. Madec, P. Mathiot.
 Impact of increasing Antarctic glacial freshwater release on regional sea-ice cover in the Southern Ocean. _Submitted to Ocean Modelling_.

+* Bull, C., England, M. H., Van Sebille, E., Kiss, A. and **Jourdain, N. C.**.
+The role of the New Zealand plateau in the Tasman Sea circulation and separation of the East Australian Current. _Submitted to Geophys.
+Res.
+Lett._.

 ## Peer reviewed publications

 # 2017

 28. **Jourdain, N. C.**, Mathiot, P., Merino, N., Durand, G., Le Sommer, J., Dutrieux, P. and Madec, G. (2016).
 Ocean circulation and sea-ice thinning induced by melting ice shelves in the Amundsen Sea. _J.
 Geophys.
-Res. (under minor revision)_.
+Res. (accepted in Feb.
+2017)_.

 # 2016